 Rule R8-60(h) requires that annual reports, such as the 2009 IRPs, contain an updated 15-year forecast of native load requirements and other system capacity or firm energy obligations; supply-side and demand-side resources expected to satisfy those loads; the reserve margin thus produced; significant amendments or revisions to the most recently filed biennial report, including amendments or revisions to the type and size of resources identified, as applicable; a short-term action plan that discusses those specific actions currently being taken by the utility to implement the activities chosen as appropriate; and the utility's REPS compliance plan pursuant to Rule R8-67(b).
 Unless there have been significant amendments or revisions to the biennial plan, the utility in an annual report is not required to perform the comprehensive analysis of all resource options pursuant to Rule R8-60(c)(2), nor to provide the items required by Rule R8-60(d), (e), (f), and (g).
 Utilities may certainly provide this information on a voluntary basis.
 This was the first year that the utilities filed annual IRP reports pursuant to the revised Rule R8-60, and it appears that there was confusion regarding the difference in requirements for a biennial report and an annual report.
-In order to reduce such confusion, the Commission will require the inclusion in future annual reports of an introduction in which the utilities list any circumstances which necessitate significant amendments or revisions to the most recently filed biennial reports and specify the portions of such biennial reports that have been amended or revised.6
+In order to reduce such confusion, the Commission will require the inclusion in future annual reports an introduction in which the utilities list any circumstances which necessitate significant amendments or revisions to the most recently filed biennial reports and specify the portions of such biennial reports that have been amended or revised.6

 Because the 2009 IRPs were annual reports as opposed to biennial reports, the utilities were not required to perform the same level of analysis as required for a biennial report unless there had been significant changes or revisions.
 It appears that to some extent, both PEC and Duke took into account the changes in environmental regulation occurring in the interval between their 2008 and 2009 IRPs.
 The regulatory climate surrounding climate change, CCPs, and other environmental issues certainly changed from the filing of the 2009 IRPs in September 2009 to the time of the hearing in March 2010, and the Commission expects that it will have changed by the time the 2010 IRPs are filed in September 2010.
 The biennial reports are to contain all required information, full and robust analyses and sensitivities, which should encompass a range of scenarios including potential regulatory changes.
+Duke has indicated its willingness to develop a regional database for EE, and the Commission requests it to work with SELC toward this end and report to the Commission by letter within 90 days from the date of this Order detailing its progress.